ducntq/serverless-boiler/README.md

+Disclaimer: This is an experiment for [Gemini Code Assist](https://codeassist.google/).
+All code is generated solely by Gemini Code Assist with model `gemini-2.5-pro`.
+This will be the only time that I made change and commit.

 # Serverless Boilerplate for AWS Lambda with Multiple HTTP Endpoints

 This is a boilerplate project for creating a serverless application with multiple HTTP endpoints using Node.js, Express.js, and the Serverless Framework.